2024 - 2025

 Suzanne Miller

 Suzanne Miller currently serves as Vice-President, Legal for HP’s Workforce Solutions business unit.
 Prior to this she served as the Director & Managing Counsel of Global Sales and the North America Legal Team.
 Previous roles include supporting a number of sales, software, and services business units within HP and serving as Senior Counsel at a web-based start-up in San Francisco.
-Last year Miller taught Transactional Lawyering Skills in Spring 2023 at UC Davis School of Law.
-She has also participated as a guest lecturer for the Lawyering Skills and Advanced Negotiations courses at UC Davis and has served as a judge for the ABA Negotiation Competition.
+Miller has taught Transactional Lawyering Skills and now teaches in our Lawyering Process program.
+She has also participated as a guest lecturer numerous times for the Advanced Negotiations course and has served as a judge for our negotiation competitions.
 Miller received a B.A. in History from UC Davis in 1992 and a J.D. from Santa Clara University School of Law in 1996 where she served as Editor-in-Chief of the Computer & High Technology Law Journal.

 Mahliya Montgomery